German Socialist Labour Party of Poland: Party

 Arthur Kronig, Otto Heike, Ludwig Kuk and Gustav Ewald) left the party as a result.

-In 1932 the DSAP had 5,429 members in Upper Silesia.
-By 1937 the number had declined to 560.
+In 1932, the DSAP had 5,429 members in Upper Silesia.
+By 1937, the number had declined to 560.
 As of early 1936, the party had only three functioning branches in Upper Silesia, Katowice, Chorzów and Bielszowice.
 The Bielszowice branch went defunct before the end of the year, though.
 By March 1937, the remainder of the DSAP branch in Chorzów joined the PPS.

-On August 26, 1939, DSAP signed the joint statement of socialist parties in Poland, calling for the people to fight against Hitlerism (other signatories included the Bund).
+On August 26, 1939, the DSAP signed the joint statement of socialist parties in Poland, calling for the people to fight against Hitlerism (other signatories included the Bund).

 The party was a member of the Labour and Socialist International between 1923 and 1940.